let foo = 42; // foo is now a number foo = "bar"; // foo is now a string foo = true; // foo is now a boolean

 Use strings for textual data.
-When representing complex data, parse strings and use the appropriate abstraction.
+When representing complex data, parse strings, and use the appropriate abstraction.

 In computer science, an object is a value in memory which is possibly referenced by an identifier.

-|[[Get]]||Function object or undefined||The function is called with an empty argument list and retrieves the property value whenever a get access to the value is performed.
-See also
+A function called with an empty argument list to retrieve the property value whenever a get access to the value is performed.
+See also getters.
+May be

-A function called with an argument that contains the assigned value and is executed whenever a specified property is attempted to be changed.
-See also
+A function called with an argument that contains the assigned value.
+Executed whenever a specified property is attempted to be changed.
+See also setters.
+May be

 Functions are regular objects with the additional capability of being callable.